- How to get started with Loom

 And the app runs on Mac and Windows.

 Simply follow the onscreen instructions in Loom.
-On my Mac, for example, you then see the Loom app installed at the top of the screen.
+For example, on my Mac, you see the Loom app installed at the top of the screen.

 And clicking on it opens a window like this (once you’ve logged in).